team113sanger/Targeting-the-CDS1-2-axis-as-a-therapeutic-strategy-in-uveal-melanoma-and-pan-cancer/README.md

 The analyses were conducted by several authors in the Adams group at the Wellcome Sanger Institute.
 Each  sub-analysis repository linked below contains its own **README.md** with details of the methods, code, and data required for reproducing the results.
 Large files and figures from the paper can be accessed at the corresponding [FigShare for the project](https://figshare.com/projects/Targeting_the_CDS1_2_axis_as_a_therapeutic_strategy_in_uveal_melanoma_and_pan_cancer/184459)

-Users can download any datasets from Figshare like so:
+Users can download any datasets from Figshare with:
 ```
 curl -k -o bundle.zip https://figshare.com/ndownloader/articles/27895479/versions/1
 unzip bundle.zip